stat545ubc-2023/Gopal-Khanal-Mini-Data-Analysis/README.md

 2023-10-24

 # Project Information
 This repository contains the files for the Individual Mini Data Analysis Project as a part of course STAT545 A taught in the fall 2023.
 The project includes two milestones.
 The purpose of *first* independent Mini Data Analysis Project is to gain familiarity with data manipulation, visulation and basic analysis of research questions using packages such as *ggplot2*, *dplyr* and other within *tidyverse* language.
 The *second* Mini Data Analysis Project aims to improve understanding of data manipulation and visualization, and analysis and interpretation of data, and generate a reproducible using R Markdown.
+The `flow_sample` data available in package *datateachr* was used for this project.

 **There are three folders in this repository, and their description is provided below**

 Folders | Info
 --------|-------
-Milestone 1 | This folder contains all the files (R markdown file, knitted github .md file, and folder than contains figures) from Milestone 1
-Milestone 2 |  This folder contains all the files(R markdown file, knitted github .md file, and folder than contains figures) from Milestone 2 output | This folder contains the output (csv file, R objects) from Milestone 2 (task 4)
+Milestone 1 | This folder contains all the files (R markdown file, knitted github .md file, and folder than contains figures) Milestone 2 |  This folder contains all the files(R markdown file, knitted github .md file, and folder than contains figures) output | This folder contains the output (csv file, R objects) from Milestone 2 (task 4)

 ## **Mini Data Analysis 1**